Matatika/matatika-docs/content/api/resources/datasets.md

 # {{page.title}}

 Datasets are modules of data that can be published to workspaces.
-Datasets are visualised in the Matatika app following the [Chart.js](https://www.chartjs.org/) and [Google Charts](https://developers.google.com/chart) specifications.
+Datasets are visualised in the Matatika app following the [Chart.js](https://www.chartjs.org/) specifications.
 {: .fs-5 }

 ---